-Knuckles of any kind are illegal in Texas, brass knuckles or otherwise.
+Knuckles of any kind are illegal in Texas; brass knuckles or even a cute cat keychain.
 The Texas Penal Code lists this under their Weapons policies, or Chapter 46.
 Here’s the full text from the Texas Penal Code:

 “Knuckles” means any instrument that consists of finger rings or guards made of a hard substance and that is designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with a fist enclosed in the knuckles.

-Those cute animal self defense keychains are included in this definition as they are indeed adapted for the purpose of inflicting serious bodily injury or death by striking a person with a fist enclosed in the knuckles.
-And since that kitty self defense keychain slides seamlessly over your index and middle fingers to rest on your knuckles, well, there’s little room for interpretation on the law.
+Those pointed cat ears self-defense keychains are included in this definition as they are indeed adapted for the purpose of inflicting serious bodily injury or death by striking a person with a fist enclosed in the knuckles.
+And since that cute kitty keychain slides seamlessly over your index and middle fingers to rest on your knuckles, well, there’s little room for interpretation on the law.

 So how do the animal self-defense keychains work?
-Basically you stick your fingers inside, and poke the pressure points into whatever is attacking you.
+Basically, you stick your fingers inside and poke the pressure points into whatever is attacking you.
 The force from your fist and the sharp edges can pierce more than skin, and if used on the eyes, can certainly poke out an eyeball.
-Keychains weapons, am I right?
+Keychains can be self-defense products, am I right?

 Why jail time or the fine?
-The Martinez Law Firm in Houston explains the penalties for being caught with knuckles, or the self defense keychains in question.
+The Martinez Law Firm in Houston explains the penalties for being caught with knuckles or the safety keychains in question.

 “…the government writes that it is an offense to knowingly and intentionally possess manufacture, transport or repair knuckles.
 This is typically regarded as a felony offense of the third degree.
 In some cases, the charge can be reduced to a Class A misdemeanor.”